ind_resolve

 Prototype

-function ind_resolve ( indices [*] : integer, dsizes [*] : integer ) return_val : integer
+function ind_resolve ( indices [*] : byte, short, integer or long, dsizes [*] : byte, short, integer or long ) return_val : integer or long

 Arguments